-The Paititi Institute sanctuary is about 4 hour drive from the Sacred Valley of Peru, followed by a 2+ hour advanced hike in.
+The Paititi Institute sanctuary is about a 4 hour drive from the Sacred Valley of Peru, followed by a 2-8 hour advanced hike in (the length of the hike depends on ones experience level and preparation).
 The land is quite magical and also wild.
-Due to the physical demands of participating in this program all accepted participants are strongly encouraged to go for some hiking trips in order to prepare for the journey.
+Due to the physical demands of participating in this program all accepted participants are strongly encouraged to go for some hiking trips carrying a pack with weigh in order to prepare for the journey.

 Be prepared for simple and rustic accommodations.
-All participants will be staying in personal tents for the full program which you will bring for yourself and showers are taken in the nearby creek which is cold and refreshing.
-The biting gnats which come out at times on hot sunny days can be largely avoided by wearing light weight long sleeves and pants as well as a light weigh scarf.
+All participants will be staying in personal tents for the full program which you will bring for yourself.
+Showers are taken in the nearby creek which is cold and refreshing.
+The biting gnats, which come out at times on hot sunny days, can be largely avoided by wearing light weight long sleeves and pants as well as a light weight scarf.
 We ask that anyone signing up for this program be prepared to face new and unexpected challenges and we are specifically seeking participants who are inspired to approach these situations with a positive solution-based attitude.
 All of these factors can be a powerful aid in deepening the transformation process however it is up to each participant to embrace the challenges and make the best of them.

-It is also important to be aware that participants will have to carry their personal belonging when hiking into the center so please PACK LIGHT.
-We recommend getting a good pair of hiking boots and BREAKING THEM IN before you come.
+It is also important to be aware that participants will have to carry their personal belongings when hiking into the center so please PACK LIGHT.
+We recommend getting a good pair of high-top hiking boots and BREAKING THEM IN before you come.
 Given the circumstances we can only accept participants who are in a stable and good health.
 More details on packing can be found towards the end of this document.